phpList/core/README.md

 ###############

-Copyright (C) 2000-2013 Michiel Dethmers, phpList ltd
+Copyright (C) 2000-2015 Michiel Dethmers, phpList ltd

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful,